Hybrid-Force/cordova-plugin-leancloud/README.md

 window.LeanPush.init(function(){});
 ```

-The Init accepts a optional function as the callback when the notification recieves (The init simply call onNotificationReceived on this function).
+The Init accepts a optional function as the callback when the notification recieves *(Simply call onNotificationReceived on this function)*.